skovy/skovy.dev/content/blog/decoupling-component-style-from-semantic-meaning/index.md

 on the `as` prop.
 For example, with the `Button`, `href` is required when, and only when `as` is `"a"` (an anchor element).

 This can be achieved in TypeScript using a [discriminated union](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#discriminating-unions).
+The `as` prop needs to be required for the following example to work as expected.

 ```tsx
 interface ButtonSharedProps {